-The application form contains instructions for how to complete it and what kind of documents you must submit along with the form.
+Both types of application forms contain instructions on how to complete the form and what kind of documents you must submit along with the form.

-The form cannot be completed or submitted online.
-It must be printed out, completed and submitted in person at one of our branch offices together with the relevant documentation.
+If you choose the printable form OD1, it must be completed and submitted in person at one of our branch offices together with the relevant documentation.

 If you are supported financially by another person, such as a family member, your partner or the like, the person undertaking to support you must complete and sign this declaration.

-You can submit your application in person at SIRI’s branch offices in Copenhagen, Odense, Aarhus, Aalborg and Aabenraa.
+You can submit your application in person in one of SIRI’s branch offices in Copenhagen, Odense, Aarhus, Aalborg, Aabenraa or on Bornholm.

 You can see the normal case processing time to the right of this tab.
 When we make a decision in your case, you will receive an answer.